BernardoMG/dev-reTHINK-Hackathon/README.md

 ### Task 3 (`estimation 45 minutes`)

-`Join chat room` - Once created the chat room, is generated a URL (`DataObject Reporter URL`) that other users should use if they want to join the chat room.
+`Join chat room` - As soon as the chat room is created, is generated a URL (`DataObject Reporter URL`) that other users should use if they want to join the chat room.

 ```shell
 #Example